 How many times have you made New Year’s resolutions, only to fail to follow through on all of them?
 I know I’m guilty of that.
-I’ll eat healthier.I’ll drink less.I’ll quit using tobacco.I won’t make fun of NY Jets fans…you get what I’m talking about.
-Maybe you’ve even given up on having New Year’s resolutions all together.
+I’ll eat healthier, I’ll exercise more, I won’t make fun of NY Jets fans…you get what I’m talking about.
+Maybe you’ve even given up on having New Year’s resolutions altogether.

-Well, I’m about to let you in on 4 New Years resolution hacks so this new year can be the year when you stick with your resolution(s) for good!
+Well, I’m about to let you in on 4 New Years resolution hacks so this New Year can be the year when you stick with your resolutions for good!

-I. Only 1 or 2 resolutions
+I. Focus on 1 or 2 resolutions

 You’ve got to focus completely on one thing at a time.
-Did you know that if you have a long list of resolutions, your chances of sticking withanyof them are very slim?
+If you have a long list of resolutions, your chances of sticking with any of them are very slim.

 II.
 Be specific

 “I will quit smokeless tobacco products” = GOOD RESOLUTION.
 The more specific your resolution is, the easier it will be for you to focus on it and git-r-done.

 III.
-Get mentally psyched
+Prepare mentally

 This one is VERY IMPORTANT!
-A long time ago, when I was about to ship off to boot camp, my recruiter told me, “Bootcamp won’t be easy, and there’s gonna be times when you think about quitting.
+A long time ago, when I was about to ship off to boot camp, my recruiter told me, “Bootcamp won’t be easy, and there’s gonna be times when you think about giving up.
 Anytime you think it’s too f@#!in hard, or that you want to give up because you can’t handle it…just think of all the millions of men AND women who have done it before you…if millions of others could all do it, so can you.”

 Anytime I was feeling exhausted or bummed out, I just told myself, “Millions of others have done it already.
 SO CAN I!”